ObjectModules/deploy/[Mapping]-Merging.md

 ##Basic
 Let's put again all of _[[the mappings|Mapping#our-concept]]_ here:

-Mapping of the routines:
+Mapping of the change to your routine process:
 ```
-* Hungry will become an entry point
+* Looking for your best food will become an entry point
-* Food is what we need
+* An information of best food is what we need
-* Eat is the process
+* Looking is the process
 * Exit point
 ```
 Mapping of the process to collect the library in related with the food: